 Krsna – krs – to attract (krsi means ‘traction’ coincidental?
 Comparison with english)

-Ma, matra – to measure (metric)
+Ma, matra – to measure (an English cognate is ‘metric’)

-Maj? – merge (cognate)
+Maj (spelling?) – merge (cognate)

 Martya – mortal